 We're ready to help!
 Get consult with our specialist right here.

-What do you think, is there a difference between iOS app development services costs and Android ones?
+What do you think, is the difference between the cost of developing an Android app and an iOS app, huge?
 The answer is - no, it’s not.
-And it's another surprising fact to know.
+And it's another surprising fact worth knowing.
 Thanks to the data provided by Google, you can have a look at deciding which versions and devices should be the ones to focus on.
 Of course, if you support a few versions, the development time will be relatively short and vice versa.
-Time spent on development has a direct correlation with the final cost.
-So fever versions mean less time - less money.
+Time spent on development has a direct correlation with final cost.
+So fever versions - less time - less money.

-To figure out what devices your target audience uses are very simple - one should analyze the traffic coming from the app’s landing page.
-When you have all the data in hand, the complexity of the development process and the number of versions and devices to be considered become not so pressing.
+To figure out what devices your target audience uses is very simple - one should analyze the traffic coming from the app’s landing page.
+When you have all the data in hand, the complexity of the development process and the amount of versions and devices to be considered become not so pressing.

 We do hope that the idea of converting iOS applications to Android does not seem so scary and terrifying.
 To nail it, let us provide you with some additional arguments in favor of Android.